YeoLab/onboarding/README.md

 welcome
 =======

-Getting started in the yeolab.
+Source files for the "welcome" website.
 Go to http://yeolab.github.io/welcome/ to see the website